Great Places to Visit at Rutgers

 Nick Romanenko/Rutgers University

 Did you know Rutgers is home to one of the largest university art museums in the country?
-The Zimmerli Art Museum, just re-opened its doors to the public.
-The museum has one of the largest collections of underground artists from the Soviet era in addition to other notable collections including art of the Americas, Asian art, European art, and original illustrations from children's literature.
+The Zimmerli Art Museum has one of the largest collections of underground artists from the Soviet era in addition to other notable collections including art of the Americas, Asian art, European art, and original illustrations from children's literature.

 Attend a Big Ten Sporting Event